hekmon/tpcontrol/README.md

 ## Simple throughput manager with a token pool/buffer

-But sometimes, you app won't send any requests during a certain amount of time, so why not take advantage in it and allow us a burst when requests will come ?
+But sometimes, your app won't send any requests during a certain amount of time, so why not take advantage of it and allow us a burst when requests will come ?
 This should not affect our global throughput average is set up correctly.

 Let's keep our last example of 5 requests/s.
 But let's say if we did not sent any requests for the last second (5 requests) we allow ourself to use them anyway ?
 This is our token pool.